ParthJai/trashnet/README.md

 **If you are using the dataset, please give a citation of this repository.
 The dataset can be downloaded [here](http://drive.google.com/drive/folders/0B3P9oO5A3RvSUW9qTG11Ul83TEE).**

 ### Model description
 Pretrained resnet 50 is trained with the help of fastai library.
-Model was able to achieve the accuracy of 88.5% with 70/13/17 train/val/test split (as done by original author).
-[Here](https://github.com/fastai/fastai) is the original link to fastai library.
+Model was able to achieve the accuracy of 91.034%(previously 88.5%) with 70/13/17 train/val/test split (as done by original author).
+In this approach we first train only a couple of layers of resnet 50 while keeping rest of the weights as it is.
+Then we unfreeze the whole model and train all layers.